 Red & Black Auto Germany 6 UG is BDK's sixth auto ABS transaction.
-The transaction consists of the securitisation of a EUR 1,000.0m portfolio of 88,492 fully amortising loans for vehicle acquisitions, which BDK originated and granted to German consumers as well as entrepreneurs.
+The transaction consists of the securitisation of a EUR [1,000.0]m portfolio of [84,611] fully amortising loans for vehicle acquisitions, which BDK originated and granted to German consumers as well as entrepreneurs.
 The transaction features a pro-rata amortisation mechanism among tranches A through D, subject to certain performance conditions and tranche A credit enhancement target being met.
 Otherwise, liabilities amortise fully sequentially.
 Of the five classes of notes being issued, we assigned ratings to classes A through D, leaving class E unrated.
-The transaction has been closed on 21 November 2019 and the legal final maturity is on 15 October 2028.
+The transaction is expected to close on [21 November 2019] and the legal final maturity is on [15 October 2028].
 2. The auto loan environment in Germany We expect the resilient German economy to reflect positively on the stability of household incomes and ensure a certain ability to service debt.
 Despite a potential economic slow-down, we expect Germany will not enter a recession and its labour market will remain robust.
 Companies can also utilise flexible tools to manage labour costs in times of excess production capacity; these proved efficient following the 2007 financial crisis.
+15 October 2019 3/16

-Germany also has high-quality public institutions which explain the long history of economic stability behind its good credit performance.
+Auto ABS Germany also has high-quality public institutions which explain the long history of economic stability behind its good credit performance.
 The combination of the government's favourable budgetary situation, the current low-interest-rate environment, and an estimated investment gap of about 5% of GDP provide reasonable conditions for fiscal stimulus.
 Such tools could offset adverse impacts from the increasingly protectionist measures seen worldwide and thereby stabilise the economy at the current level.
 The greatest challenges for the German economy, and thus for the borrowers in the portfolio, reside in the political area.
-Recent political developments may impede the 21 November 2019 3/15

-Auto ABS government from executing certain measures, which may affect the timely and counter-cyclical re-orientation of Germany's fiscal policy.
+Recent political developments may impede the government from executing certain measures, which may affect the timely and countercyclical re-orientation of Germany's fiscal policy.
 3. Asset analysis 3.1.
 Securitised assets The portfolio has positive selection compared to BDK's total auto loan book.
 The portfolio comprises two loan products, amortising and balloon loans, for the purpose of vehicle acquisition, which are representative of BDK's auto loan book.
 Eligibility criteria only allows performing loans with capped original loan-to-value ratio at closing.
-The current loan portfolio is moderately seasoned (1.1 years) with a low weighted average remaining time to maturity of 3.8 years.
-The loans in the initial portfolio were originated between 2013 and 2019, with more than 82% originated from 2018 onwards.
-Loans transferred to the portfolio have at least one instalment paid and will mature at the latest in 2026 which is also the scheduled maturity date for the transaction.
-The loans have a high weighted-average original loan-to-value of 88.8%; however, this will reduce quickly due to the amortising nature of the assets.
-All loans pay a fixed interest rate yielding a weighted average of 3.55% for the whole portfolio, with minimum of 1.85%.
-Additionally, the pool's loans apply either full amortisation (40.8%) or balloon amortisation (59.2%).
+The current loan portfolio is moderately seasoned ([1.1] years) with a low weighted average remaining time to maturity of [3.8] years.
+The loans in the initial portfolio were originated between [2013] and [2019], with more than [82]% originated from [2018] onwards.
+Loans transferred to the portfolio have at least one instalment paid and will mature at the latest in [2026] which is also the scheduled maturity date for the transaction.
+The loans have a high weighted-average original loan-to-value of [88.6]%; however, this will reduce quickly due to the amortising nature of the assets.
+All loans pay a fixed interest rate yielding a weighted average of [3.55]% for the whole portfolio, with minimum of [1.85]%.
+Additionally, the pool's loans apply either full amortisation ([41.2]%) or balloon amortisation ([58.8]%).
 The latter reflects adversely on default and recovery rates and is captured in our default and recovery assumptions.
-The loans are granted for the acquisition of new (19.3%), used (40.1%), and newly used (40.6%) cars, by both entrepreneurs (11.2%) and consumers (88.8%).
+The loans are granted for the acquisition of new ([21]%), used ([41]%), and newly used ([38]%) cars, by both entrepreneurs ([14.5]%) and consumers ([85.5]%).
 The asset analysis was conducted for two portfolio segments (consumers and entrepreneurs).
 However, consolidated numbers are presented below in Figure 2.
-Figure 2: Portfolio segment overview Portfolio Loan purpose consumers/entrepreneurs new/used/newly-used Outstanding amount (EUR) 999,999,999.97 Original amount (EUR) 1,257,235,709.31 Number of loan contracts 88,492 Number of debtors 87,749 Average balance per loan contract (EUR) 11,300.46 Average balance per debtor (EUR) 11,396.14 Outstanding balloon amount (in % of outstanding amount) 28.0% Weighted average original loan-to-value ratio 88.8% Loan type (amortizing / balloon) 40.8% / 59.2% Client type (consumers / entrepreneurs) 88.8% / 11.2% Vehicle type (new / newly-used / used) 19.3% / 40.6% / 40.1% Weighted average original term (months) 59.1 Weighted average remaining term (months) 45.6 Weighted average seasoning (months) 13.5 Weighted average nominal interest rate 3.6% 21 November 2019 4/15
+15 October 2019 4/16